dhkim83/TicTacToe/README.md

-Hello, my name is Dohee Kim.
+Hello, my name is Daara